'Operation Cookie Monster': International police action seizes dark web market

 A banner plastered across Genesis Market's site late on Tuesday said domains belonging to the organisation had been seized by the FBI.
-Logos of other European, Canadian, and Australian police organisations were also emblazoned across the site, along with that of cybersecurity firm Qintel.
+Logos of other European, Canadian and Australian police organizations were also emblazoned across the site, along with that of cybersecurity firm Qintel.

 "We assess that the Genesis is one of the most significant access marketplaces anywhere in the world," said Rob Jones, the NCA's Director General of Threat Leadership.

-The NCA estimated that the service hosted about 80 million credentials and digital fingerprints stolen from more than two million people.
+The NCA estimated that the service hosted about 80 million credentials and digital fingerprints stolen from more than 2 million people.

+US Justice Department Deputy Attorney General Lisa Monaco in a statement said many of the forum's users were arrested on Tuesday.
+A senior FBI official said arrests had been made in the United States but declined to provide further details.
+The investigation into Genesis is still ongoing.

+The US Treasury Department in a statement announcing sanctions against the market called it "one of the most prominent brokers of stolen credentials and other sensitive information."

-It said 17 countries were involved in the operation, which was led by the FBI and Dutch National Police and had resulted in about 120 arrests, more than 200 searches and almost 100 pieces of "preventative activity".
+British authorities said 17 countries were involved in the operation, which was led by the FBI and Dutch National Police and resulted in about 120 arrests, more than 200 searches and almost 100 pieces of "preventative activity."

-Qintel did not immediately return messages seeking comment and Reuters could not immediately locate contact details for Genesis Market's administrators.
+Qintel did not immediately return messages seeking comment and Reuters could not immediately locate contact details for Genesis Market's administrators, which the US Treasury said were believed to operate from Russia.

-The FBI seemed eager for information about them as well, saying in its seizure notice that anyone who had been in touch with them should "Email us, we're interested."

 Because those fingerprints often include credentials, cookies, internet protocol addresses and other browser or operating system details, they can be used by criminals to bypass anti-fraud solutions such as multi-factor authentication or device fingerprinting, she said.